 The Czech Republic is an Eastern European country that’s a part of the European Union (EU).
 It borders Germany, Slovakia, and Poland, giving companies that expand the opportunity to form business relationships with other European countries.
 However, planning an expansion also includes considering how to set up your Czech Republic payroll and stay compliant.

 That’s why Globalization Partners offers Czech Republic payroll outsourcing for companies that don’t want to go through the hassle of establishing a subsidiary before hiring in the Czech Republic.
 As a global PEO, we have an entire team of experts ready to hire employees on your behalf and add them to our established payroll.
 You won’t have to worry about compliance, establishing a subsidiary, or analyzing your payroll options.

 Employees and employers both contribute to different tax funds at varying rates.
-For example, employers contribute 25% of employees’ salaries to the state social security funds.
-In 2015, the Czech Republic set a social security fund cap at 48 times the monthly average wage, or 1,277,328 CZK.
+For example, employers contribute 24.8% of employees’ salaries to the state social security funds.
+The Czech Republic sets a social security fund cap at 48 times the monthly average wage, currently 1,701,168 CZK in 2021.